rask/wprsrv/CONTRIBUTING.md

 Perhaps you created something that would work well as a plugin on its own?
 Perhaps you didn't follow the code style well enough?
 Perhaps the fix was already implemented by another contributor?
-Perhaps you clumped too many differrent changes to a single pull request?
+Perhaps you clumped too many different changes to a single pull request?

-Helpful tip: before beginning work on a larger feature or change, create an issue to the Github issue tracker and ask for opinions whether the feature would be a good contribution.
+Helpful tip: before beginning work on a larger feature or change, create an issue to the GitHub issue tracker and ask for opinions whether the feature would be a good contribution.

 Bottom-line: we do not turn down pull requests for no reason.
 If you feel like your contribution should have been included, feel free to contact me/us to get some clarification as to why that happened.

+### Generating a build

+You can use `gulp build` to make a standalone plugin build archive from the current local repository contents.
+Builds take the plugin version defined in `wprsrv.php` and are placed inside the `builds` directory in the repo root directory.

+This is how the official builds are created too.
+Checkout a tag and `gulp build` to generate a build that matches the official plugin available for the same tag.

 ## Translations